Wasserwecken/BobsGraph/readme.md

 - Bottom numbers showing min and max possible damage.
 - Each bar stands for the damage between min and max.
 - Height of the bar showing the probability of the damage.
+- The height is set to the highest probability.
 - The white bar marks the tie probability (zero damage).
 - If there are lethal chances, red and green areas will mark the damages for it.